aihfoihfaoi/exposing-kib/README.md

-# master of alts, and also a pedo
+# master of alts, a pedo and also sex offenders